 The Trinitarian theology teaches men to believe that there is One God, the father not being God, the son not being God and the Holy Spirit not being God, but the three working together makes the one God.

 Where is the Holy Ghost in the question?
-If the father and the son stand the in absents of the Holy Spirit God doesn’t exist according to the Trinitarian doctrine.
+If the father and the son stand the in absent of the Holy Spirit God don’t exist according to the Trinitarian doctrine.
 Why does Jesus only mention the father and not the Holy Spirit?
 Why doesn’t he say and we shall go unto to “THEM” instead of him?
 Is the father God?
 Not according to the Trinitarian doctrine, the father is not God, the son is not God and the Holy Spirit is not God.
-Thus according to their own doctrine it doesn’t make since why Jesus would be praying to the father when the father isn’t God without the son and without the Holy Spirit.
+Thus according to their own doctrine, it doesn’t make sense why Jesus would be praying to the father when the father isn’t God without the son and without the Holy Spirit.
 Remember the three working together makes the one God.

 Dear beneficiary of the Kingdom of God,